davletovb/neva/ROBUSTNESS_GAPS.md

 - Tests with actual small transformer-model weights.
 - FAISS dependency-enabled CI; its implementation remains excluded from coverage and its local test is skipped.
-- Focused Composite/Conditional scheduler edge-case coverage.
+- Focused Composite/Conditional coverage is expanded on `feat/composite-conditional-coverage` (pending merge): validation, group migration/removal, child unavailability, environment propagation, scheduler overrides, predicate errors/updates, pause filtering, and termination hooks.
+Deeper nested lifecycle and fairness testing remains open.
 - Connect/write timeout and additional malformed-response/SDK integration cases.

-The two-agent loopback HTTP and actual read-timeout gap is now covered on the local branch, pending merge.
-Review-time module coverage remains approximately TransformerAgent 54%, CompositeScheduler 61%, ConditionalScheduler 75%.
+The two-agent loopback HTTP and actual read-timeout gap is covered by merged PR #52.
+TransformerAgent remains at 54%; the scheduler branch measures CompositeScheduler at 95% and ConditionalScheduler at 100% statement coverage.
+FAISS remains excluded on main while PR #53 is deferred.

 ### 6. Model-driven tool loop — not implemented